-Clean the skin around the catheter.

-WARNING: Use of ointments/creams at the wound site is not recommended.

-- Cover the exit site with occlusive dressing and leave extensions, clamps, and caps exposed for access by dialysis team.

-Wound dressings must be kept clean and dry.

-CAUTION: Patients must not swim or soak the dressing unless instructed by a physician.
+- Clean the skin around the catheter. - WARNING: Use of ointments/creams at the wound site is not recommended. - Winning, use of one of the second access a cure would are a not recommence.
+Cover the exit is with occlusive dressing and leave extensions, clamps, and caps exposed for access by dialysis team Wound dressings must be kept clean and dry. - CAUTION: Patients must not swim or soak the dressing unless instructed by a physician.

-PRECAUTION: If profuse perspiration or accidental wetting compromises adhesion of the dressing, the medical and nursing staff must change the dressing under sterile conditions
+PRECAUTION: If profuse perspiration or accidental wetting compromises adhesion of the dressing, the medical and nursing staff must change the dressing under sterile condition